jbhender/Stats507_F21/nb/python_ecosystem.md

 <!-- #region {"slideshow": {"slide_type": "subslide"}} -->
 # Managing dependencies
- - Python modules can be managed with conda
+ - Python modules (libraries) can be managed with `conda`.
  - `conda install`, `conda update`
- - "Channels" (e.g. conda-forge) are locations where conda will look for modules
+ - "Channels" (e.g. conda-forge) are locations where conda will look for modules.
- - `pip` is the primary alternative
+ - `pip` is the primary alternative.
 <!-- #endregion -->

 <!-- #region {"slideshow": {"slide_type": "slide"}} -->